0x1eef/myports/README.md

 The root directory includes a [Makefile](Makefile) that can install the ports from this repository into /usr/ports.
-The install target will replace ports that already exist in /usr/ports/ (for example: the ruby32, and ruby33 ports fall into this category).
+The install target will replace ports that already exist in /usr/ports.

     root@localhost# make install